elastic/kibana/src/core/server/server.api.md

 //
 // @public (undocumented)
 export interface RegisterDeprecationsConfig {
-    // Warning: (ae-forgotten-export) The symbol "GetDeprecationsContext" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "MaybePromise" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)